GraceGrant/21653488/README.md

 spotify_data <- read.csv("/Users/gracegrant/Documents/Postgrad/Masters/Data Science/Take home exam/Question 3/data/Coldplay_vs_Metallica/Broader_Spotify_Info.csv")
 ```

-I’m going to do a scatter plot to see the correlation between energy and
+I’m going to do a scatter plot to see the correlation between
-popularity and then, for each album of the bands, do a bar graph of
+danceability and popularity and then show a table of the top 10 songs
-their popularity and danceability.
+based on danceability.

 ``` r
 correlation_cp <- cor(coldplay_data[, c("popularity", "danceability", "energy", "instrumentalness", "liveness", "loudness")])